yoyz/picoloop/README.md

-# README
+# PICOLOOP 0.69 README #

+## Overview ##

-Picoloop is a synth Stepsequencer  ( a nanoloop clone ).
+Picoloop is a synth and a stepsequencer  ( a clone of the famous nanoloop ).
+The step sequencer play 4 track simultaneously, by default each track are 16 step long, you can set the track to be up to 128 step.
+Each track has a synthengine which can be a Virtual Analog, a Drum Synth, a FM synth.
+Each of the step can be edited on the 4 track.
+So for example, you can set a C4 note on step 0, nothing on step 1 and 2, then a D+5 on step 3 until the step 15.

-A pattern of 16 notes is played repeatedly while these notes can be edited in various respects like volume, pitch, filter, lfo etc.
+A pattern of 16 step is played repeatedly while these notes can be edited in various respects like volume, pitch, filter, lfo etc.
 All parameters are set step-wise, so you can make huge variation of sound on the same pattern.
-There are four channels, playing simultaneously.
 Each channel's patterns can be saved to file slots  and are then available for new combinations.
 Finally, saved patterns can be arranged in a song structure.

 Besides the song editor and manual loading of patterns, there are 3 different ways to modify each channel's patterns so that they form longer structures:

 - 1/2, 1/4 or 1/8 speed
-- Different pattern lengths
+- Different pattern lengths by track

 Picoloop is target for linux/SDL compatible system.
 It use SDL     to render graphics.
 It use RtAudio or SDL to render audio out.

-# HOW IT WORKS
+It use RtMidi  to send and receive midi message, today only clock

+## How it works ##

+There is two pane :
+ - the 16 step ;
-There is two pane, the 16 box and the menu which is above the 16 box.
+ - the menu which is above the 16 step ;

 On the 16 box, there is a moving cursor which display the current played step. and another cursor which display the current selected step.
 There is a text menu, which allow you to select channel and edit parameter.
 All notes in the sequencer can be edited simultaneously.

+### The menu mode ###

-The menu mode
+The menu mode change the selected textual menu at the bottom of the screen.
+This allow you to choose what kind of parameter you want to change, for example, the NOTE, the OSC, the Filter In menu mode, when you press left/right, it change the textual menu in the bottom of the screen

     </>             move backward/forward in the menu
-^/v             select the track from 0 to track 3
-B               do nothing
+    ^/v             select the track from 0 to track 3 B               do nothing
     A + </>/^/v,    edit all step at once
     A               enter the edit mode
     SELECT          call menu2 or menu1 ( it cycle between the two menu )

+### The edit mode ###

-The edit mode
+The edit mode change the curent step on the 16 step display.
+In edit mode, when you press left/right, it change the current step in the sequencer.

     </>             select next step
     ^/v             select step+4, step-4
     B               enter a note in a step, it works as a cut/paste A + </>/^/v,    edit the current step
     A               do nothing
     SELECT          call menu2 or menu1 ( it cycle between the two menu )
     START           cycle between the different parameter

+#### menu1 ####

+The menu 1 is the first menu.
+It allow to modify the parameter of the synthengine of the current track.
+Each synth engine has different kind of parameter.

-menu1 :
+You can :

+1. A/R  : the enveloppe of the synth
+2. Note : the value of the note trigged
+3. OSC  : the oscillator of the synth
+4. VCO  : the vco parameter for example a osc1 and osc2 mixer
+5. LFO  : the lfo parameter
+6. FLTR : the filter parameter.

+Here is the global overview of the most common parameter you will find by synth engine.

 - A/R :
     - Amp Enveloppe
         - Attack/Release     Amp /  FM operator1